roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 1: MATLAB and the Raspberry PI
 --------------------------------------------

+> Virtual lab: If you are doing the virtual you can just use MATLAB on your PC instead of octave or access MATLAB via the virtual Engineering Desktop.

 **Step 1.1:** Until now you have only programmed in the MATLAB programming language, although MATLAB it’s self is quite useful, it has some drawback:

 1. It’s really really expensive, and to make sure the developers get their money for it, every time MATLAB starts, it checks a license server to see if you are allowed to use it (and if you have paid your money!).
 This is non ideal for a non internet connected buggy.